jappeace/jappeaceApplication/content/zurich-hack-2022-denotational-design-and-agda.md

 Also time was a serious constraint, and we had a more powerful and interesting technique, proving!

-A proof doesn't have to be hard, for example consider the correctness prove of our add2 chip:
+A proof doesn't have to be hard, for example consider the correctness prove for our add2 chip:

 ```agda
   proof-add add2 (zero , false , false) = refl
   ...